ngourkar/WDM_BrowserLogs/README.md

 # WDM_BrowserLogs
 This sample project is intended to create browser logs for the executed script.
-For simplicity have written small script to run on Firefox driver and used gradle as a build tool.
+For simplicity have written small script to run on Firefox and Chrome driver and used gradle as a build tool.

 # Issue
 Currently, For the local exection with: